MechanicalRock/mechanicalrock.github.io/_posts/2022-12-06-integrating-auth0-with-react.md

 ### But wait, How do users login?

 I knew we forgot something.
-OK, Let's give our users a login button.
+OK, let's give our users a login button.

 ```tsx